MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 When a function or script encounters a string that does not match a known command, this Trap statement displays the "Command error trapped" string.
-After running any statements in the Trap statement list, Windows PowerShell writes the error object to the error stream and then continues the script.
+After running any statements in the Trap statement list, PowerShell writes the error object to the error stream and then continues the script.

-Windows PowerShell uses the Microsoft .NET Framework exception types.
+PowerShell uses the Microsoft .NET Framework exception types.
 The following example specifies the System.Exception error type:

 ```powershell